Ardakilic/git.40percent.club/feegle_xs/readme.md

     1	ISP programmer for initial bootloader flashing.

+### BOM USB C
-BOM USB C, same as XS with the addition of the 5.1k resistors and the USB C connector instead of mini USB.
+same as XS with the addition of the 5.1k resistors and the USB C connector instead of mini USB.

     1	ATmega328p or ATmega328 28pin DIP
     48  4.5x4.5 6-7mm tall tactile switches